eaprelsky/infodynamics/book/00_introduction.md

 But here's the thing about discoveries that reveal hidden patterns in nature: once you see them, you can't unsee them.
 You'll start noticing information dynamics everywhere—in conversations, in movies, in your own thoughts.

-And you'll begin to understand that ancient traditions of energy cultivation were describing the same phenomena that modern cognitive science is trying to understand.
+And you'll begin to understand that systematic approaches to energy and flow were describing the same phenomena that modern cognitive science is trying to understand.

 Consider yourself warned.